So, last night you had popcorn and a Dr. Pepper for dinner.

 So let’s talk about how to buy supplements.

 In this blog, we’re not going to discuss which nutrients you need (but you’re getting enough magnesium, right?).
-For now, we’re more concerned with how you choose supplements that are safe and effective.
+For now, we’re more concerned with how you choose supplements for menopause symptoms that are safe and effective.

 In the US, supplements are a multi-billion dollar industry.
 But because the government considers supplements to be more like food than like medicine, the regulation of supplements is far less rigorous than on drugs.

 Why does it matter?
 Because safety.
-According to the American Cancer Society, drugs must prove they are safe before they can go on the market – via trials under well-controlled conditions.
+Drugs must prove they are safe before they can go on the market – via trials under well-controlled conditions.
 Supplements are considered “safe” until someone proves the supplement has caused harm.

 With so much potential profit and so little regulation, it’s a great opportunity for the unscrupulous to prey on consumers, offering “supplements” that may do nothing – or may cause more problems than they solve.